NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Using multiple CTX images
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Solving for jitter was done for a set of 27 CTX images with much overlap.
+Jitter was solved jointly for a set of 27 CTX images with much overlap.
-The extent was roughly between -157.8 and -155.5 degrees of longitude, and from -0.25 to 3.79 degrees of latitude.
+The extent was roughly between -157.8 and -155.5 degrees of longitude, and from -0.3 to 3.8 degrees of latitude.

-Bundle adjustment was run as before.
+Bundle adjustment for the entire set was run as before.
 The ``convergence_angles.txt`` report file (:numref:`ba_conv_angle`) was used to find stereo pairs.
-Only pairs with a median convergence angle of at least 5 degrees were used, and which had at least several dozen shared interest points.
-This resulted in 42 stereo pairs.
+Only stereo pairs with a median convergence angle of at least 5 degrees were processed, and which had at least several dozen shared interest points.
+This produced in 42 stereo pairs.

 The resulting stereo DEMs can be mosaicked with ``dem_mosaic`` (:numref:`dem_mosaic`).
 Alignment to MOLA can be done as before, and the the alignment transform must be applied to the cameras.

-Then, jitter was solved for, as earlier.
+Then, jitter was solved for, as earlier, but for the entire set at once.
 The dense pairwise matches were used.
 They were copied from individual stereo directories to a single directory.
 It is important to use the proper naming convention (:numref:`ba_match_files`).

 One could augment the dense matches with all *clean* sparse matches from bundle adjustment, if renamed to the proper convention.
-This was not done here.
+This can be helpful to ensure all images are tied together.

 The DEM used as a constraint can be either the existing gridded MOLA product, or it can be created from MOLA with ``point2dem`` (:numref:`jitter_solve_ctx_dem`).